arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 ### Null Values

-**Null:** concept used to represent "blank" values
+**NULL:** concept used to represent "blank" values

 --{{0}}--
 Like many programming languages, **SQL** deals with "blank" values in a very specific way.
-**SQL** uses the concept of **null** to represent "blank" row values.
+**SQL** uses the concept of **null** to represent "blank" values.

 {{1}}
 `IS NULL` and `IS NOT NULL`: operators used to filter based on null values

 --{{1}}--
-When you need to filter on null values you'll use the `IS NULL` or `IS NOT NULL` operators.

---{{1}}--
-Let's imagine we want to see rows from the `allergies` table where the `stop` value (the date at which the presumed allergy was considered no longer applicable, resolved, a mistake, or not an allergy) isn't missing.
+Let's imagine we want to see rows from the `allergies` table where the `stop` value (the date at which the presumed allergy was considered no longer applicable, resolved, a mistake, or not an allergy) is **not** missing.
 In other words, the allergy has a date at which it was ruled to not exist.

 {{2}}
 *****